escapecreative/design-upgrade-learndash/readme.txt

 == Changelog ==

+= 2.2.1 - August 25, 2019 =

+- Added: Improved styles for the Course Status area at the top of course pages (for non-enrolled users)
+- Added: Focus Mode: Brand logo no longer gets squished on medium-sized devices

 = 2.2 - August 23, 2019 =

 - Added: Button styles for Login/Logout button when using the `[learndash_login]` shortcode